Damages Available in Wrongful Death Settlements

 Legal professionals can sue negligent defendants responsible for causing the deceased person's death and win damages that can help ease the financial burden.
 You can start this lawsuit by contacting a Los Angeles personal injury lawyer to discuss the circumstances surrounding your loved one's passing.

 In California, wrongful death claims can come from negligence as well as malice (murder).
 Charges for a wrongful death suit are civil charges, not criminal charges.
-Since the standard of proof in a wrongful death claim is less strict than criminal cases, it's not uncommon for a defendant to be acquitted of murder or manslaughter yet still pay for damages caused.
+Since the standard of proof in a wrongful death claim is less strict than in criminal cases, it's not uncommon for a defendant to be acquitted of murder or manslaughter yet still pay for damages caused.

 Who Can Be Awarded in a Wrongful Death Suit?